BrillConsulting/BrillConsulting/AgenticAI/README.md

 Advanced AI agent systems with autonomous capabilities, multi-agent coordination, and intelligent orchestration.

+**23 cutting-edge projects** showcasing the full spectrum of agentic AI capabilities - from self-reflection and emotional intelligence to adversarial testing and workflow automation.

 ## 📊 Projects Overview

 ### 1. Autonomous Agent